LachezarTsK/Find-an-Anagram-of-a-String-in-Another-String/README.md

 with "SolutionStringBuilder".
 This follows from the worst case scenario, where for each substring of the String to be checked:
 - a StringBuilder with the anagram has to be initiated (max length less than 13).
-- each char in current substring with the lengthg of the anagram (max length less than 13) has to be checked.
+- each char of current substring (max length less than 13) has to be checked.

   Thus, if the length of the anagram is less than 13 chars, there is a total of less than 26 iterations for each substring of the String to be checked.